Frank Baylis

 Frank Headley Baylis (born November 15, 1962) is a Canadian businessman and politician, who was elected to represent the riding of Pierrefonds-Dollard in the House of Commons of Canada in the 2015 federal election.
 He did not run for re-election in 2019.
 In January 2025, he announced his candidacy for leader of the Liberal Party of Canada.
 Baylis placed fourth in the election, getting 3% of the vote.

 Baylis is the Executive Chairman of the Board of Directors of Baylis Medical Technologies, a medical equipment conception, design, development, production and distribution firm.

 Early life and education

 Frank Baylis' father, Richard Baylis, immigrated to Canada from the United Kingdom in 1956, and his mother, Gloria Baylis (née Clarke), originally from Barbados, immigrated to Canada in 1952.
 Frank Baylis has three siblings, Dr. Françoise Baylis, Dr. Peter Baylis, and Dr. Penny Baylis.
 While originally from the Greater Montreal area, Baylis spent part of his youth living in Toronto before attending university.
+In Toronto, Baylis attended École secondaire Étienne-Brûlé.
 Baylis holds a bachelor's degree in electrical engineering from the University of Waterloo.
 He graduated in 1986 with honours.